Rename, Select, Copy, Fill and Clear. Master powerful Alpha, Mask, Reference and Merge functions through the Layer Options menu.

-Now that your image data is copied to the clipboard, you can paste it into another layer or a different Procreate canvas, add it to an email, or use it in another app.
+Once you copy image data to the clipboard, you can paste it into another layer or a different Procreate Pocket canvas.
+You can also paste into an email, or into another app.

 Fill a layer with flat color.

-In the Layers panel, tap a layer to bring up Layer Options, then tap Fill.
+In the Layers panel, tap a layer to bring up Layer Options, then tap Fill Layer.

 This will fill your entire layer with the currently selected color.
 The flat color will override all other layer contents.

-If you have Alpha Lock on, you can use Fill to color only the existing artwork on that layer, leaving transparent areas untouched.
+If you have Alpha Lock on, you can use Fill to color only the existing artwork on that layer.
+This will leave transparent areas untouched.